 Sweat it out.
 Nothing reminds me of the therapeutic power of a good workout quite like a few days out of the game.
 Endorphins are real.
 Don’t believe me?
 Ask Endorphin Dude.

 Find an outlet.
 Not an electrical one.
 A creative one, perhaps.
 I impulsively bought a coloring book and a box of crayons this weekend.
 I was prepared to lie to the cashier about them being gifts for my niece or nephew, but the lady didn’t seem fazed by a 30 year old buying a Hello Kitty coloring book.
 Which is good.
 Since my niece or nephew isn’t due until June.
 Plus, I don’t think infants are allowed to have crayons.
 Oh, and also: it’s bad to lie.
+(If you’re looking for ways to make room for creativity in your life, I’ve got some ideas about that here.)

 Whether it’s doodling, making a special meal, taking photographs, or writing down my thoughts, I find expression to be especially helpful when I’m feeling down.

 Get outside.
 I’m fortunate enough to live a short run from the ocean.
 And this weekend, while I was away leading a retreat, my room had incredible views of the sea.
 During the day, I watched the tide’s cycle and couldn’t help but be moved by the natural order of things.
-Sometimes the tide is high, and we are carried high atop the waves.
+Sometimes the tide is high, and we are carried atop the waves.
 And sometimes the tide pulls out, and we’re left feeling very small, a bit lost and a little abandoned.

 Inevitably, though, the tide comes back in.
 And so it goes with life.
 Sometimes we’re up.
 And sometimes we’re down.
 And when we’re down, we’d be wise to avoid the hot wax at Gaelic Day Spa.